chmcewan/Provisio/README.md

 In addition to the primary user command (*up*), Provisio provides a small collection of commands that are useful to invoke from inside a Provisiofile.
 Specifically:

+    $ provisio install <MANAGER> <PACKAGE>

+performs a package manager (currently *yum*, *npm* and *pip*) install that checks and populates a local cache before performing the install proper.
+Similarly

     $ provisio download <URL>

 downloads and caches a remote dependency, such as a tarball.
 Regardless of the ultimate source, the file is "downloaded" to the /tmp directory, in case the working directory is read-only.
-Similarly

-    $ provisio install <MANAGER> <PACKAGE>

-performs a package manager (currently *yum*, *npm* and *pip*) install that, again, checks and populates a local cache before performing the install proper.

 All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a later date.
 Provisio does not assume you are a trendy web-shop with no security or provenance concerns.